Project Overview and Purpose

-Town officials, planning/engineering department staffs and transportation representatives have also met at quarterly meetings and held a symposium to discuss the planning process and potential design elements for the project.
+Town officials, planning and engineering department staffs and transportation representatives have also met at quarterly meetings and held a symposium to discuss the planning process and potential design elements for the project.

 The NCDOT project team held public meetings – on Jan.
 21, 2014, and Oct.
 11, 2016, for residents to learn more about the project and to give feedback.

-The maps and materials presented at the public hearing are available below for review:
+The maps and documents presented at the meeting are available below for review:

 East John Street Map

 Send a message